Wellington Water: Industry reform

 On 28 January 2020, the Minister of Local Government, Hon Nanaia Mahuta, released Cabinet papers and minutes setting out intentions for reform of service delivery and funding arrangements for the three waters services nationwide.
 The Cabinet paper referred to two key challenges of affordability and capability that are facing New Zealand's three waters service delivery.
 There was specific reference to Wellington Water as an example of one approach to service delivery that had successfully built capability through the scale of operations.
 However, the paper also noted that Wellington Water has no ability to make trade-offs between operating and capital expenditure, nor can it cross-subsidise between owners or ratepayers in different districts.

 In April 2022, the Chairperson of the Wellington Water Committee, Lower Hutt mayor Campbell Barry, expressed concerns that Wellington Water was at significant risk of losing staff during the transition to the planned "Entity C" that would have responsibility for the region from Marlborough up to Gisborne, under the Three Waters Reforms.
-It is expected that by mid-2024, the people employed by Wellington Water, and the asset knowledge held by the business will have transitioned to the new entity.
+It was expected that by mid-2024, the people employed by Wellington Water, and the asset knowledge held by the business would have transitioned to the new entity.